 |2 years to become an LPN, additional

 To learn more about these three primary avenues for becoming a registered nurse, keep reading.

 Chart Your Educational Journey

 For most people without any nursing background, the associate degree will be the quickest path to becoming a registered nurse.
-Usually taking two years of full-time study to complete, the associate degree is different from a certificate or diploma program in that graduate will earn a college degree.
-But unlike a bachelor’s degree, the associate degree in nursing takes half the time to earn.
-The biggest advantage for earning an associate degree is the speed in which an individual can become a registered nurse.
-The disadvantage is that having only a two year degree may limit future professional opportunities that require a bachelor’s degree or add extra time to someone who wants to obtain a master’s of science in nursing degree.
+Usually taking two years of full-time study to complete, the associate degree is different from a certificate or diploma program in that graduates will earn a college degree.
+Compared to a bachelor’s degree, which takes four years to earn, the associate degree in nursing takes half the time.
+The biggest advantage for earning an associate degree is the speed in which you can become a registered nurse.
+The disadvantage is that having only a two-year degree may limit future professional opportunities that require a bachelor’s degree or add extra time in the future for those who want to obtain a master’s degree in nursing.

 Best for?
 The associate degree path is best for someone who needs to start working as a registered nurse as quickly as possible and is okay with a lack of advancement.

 The bachelor’s degree is one of the most common academic routes a future nurse can take to becoming an RN.
 In a non-accelerated program of full-time study, students will take four years to earn their Bachelor of Science in Nursing (BSN) degree.
 The BSN provides a more rounded and comprehensive college education, including more general education courses and healthcare-based coursework, such as nursing classes in research and public health.
 For many students, the extra schooling is worth it, as it opens up more potential nursing positions.

 Best for?
 A BSN is a good choice for anyone who wants to have the greatest opportunities for professional growth in the near and distant future.